dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0310.md

-When the Macros dialog box opens, select the RoolLabel.dvb!basRoomLabel.SelectRoomLabels macro from the list and click Run.

-At the Select objects: prompt, type all and press Enter twice.

-At the Command prompt, type erase and press Enter.

-At the Select objects: prompt, type p and press Enter twice.
-All of the room label blocks have been removed.

-At the Command prompt, type u and press Enter.

-Save and close the drawing file.

-Chapter 33
+# 0310.
 Modifying the Application and Working with Events

 The ability to automate the creation and modification of objects in a drawing can be a huge productivity boost to any organization.
 As a programmer, you should always try to seamlessly integrate your custom programs into existing workflows and make it feel as if they were native to the AutoCAD® application.